Chainsaw Man (TV series): Music

+Video game

+A smartphone game was announced at the "MAPPA 15th Anniversary Lineup Reveal" livestream event on June 19, 2026.
+The game will feature an opening animated sequence by MAPPA with a song by Maximum the Hormone titled "All the Mince!!!
+All the Mince!!".

 Reception

 Critical response

 On review aggregator website Rotten Tomatoes, the series holds an approval rating of 97% based on 89 reviews, with an average rating of 8/10.
 The site's critics consensus reads, "Distinguished by its rip-roaring animation and serrated sense of humor, Chainsaw Man is an action anime with teeth."
 Mónica Marie Zorrilla of Inverse described Chainsaw Man as the standout of "demon-fighting anime" in 2022.
 She also praised Denji's contrast to other Shōnen protagonists in his simpler motivations for "girls and food".
 Rafael Motamayor of IGN praised Chainsaw Mans cinematography, character dynamics and approach to its emotional moments.
 He also described it as a successful mix of "workplace comedy, horror, and action series", in contrast to most shōnen.
 IGN and Polygon praised the action scenes and its sudden tonal shifts from emotional scenes to "juvenile, 2000s sex comedy humor", while Polygon also praised its twelve different ending scenes.